pachterlab/gget/README.md

 **Optional arguments**
 `-w` `--which`
 Defines which results to return.
 Default: 'all' -> Returns all available results.
-Possible entries are one or a combination of the following:
+Possible entries are one or a combination (as comma-separated list) of the following:
 'gtf' - Returns the annotation (GTF).
 'cdna' - Returns the trancriptome (cDNA).
 'dna' - Returns the genome (DNA).